All investor lists > Fintech

 VC isn’t the only option.
 Many fintech startups use alternative funding sources to scale smarter.
 The key is knowing where to look and which investors align with your business model and stage.

-👼 Angel Investors – High-net-worth individuals who invest early and provide industry expertise, often valuable for fintech founders navigating their first round.
+4. Angel Investors – High-net-worth individuals who invest early and provide industry expertise, often valuable for founders navigating their first round.

 Find the Best Fintech Investors and VC Firms on OpenVC

 🚀 Think you’re ready to raise money for your startup?
-Here’s how OpenVC helps fintech founders like you:
+Here’s how OpenVC helps founders find VC firms for fintech startups:

-• Access investor insights – See which firms are actively investing in fintech today.
+• Access investor insights – See which firms are actively investing in the fintech sector.

 • Submit your pitch deck directly – Skip the cold outreach and connect with real fintech investors.